 - Write email copies for both outbound and inbound marketing campaigns.

 - Lead the creative team and the designer to create engaging pieces of content.

 What Do Copywriters Write?

 Still confused about what do copywriter do?
-To sum it up here is a list of all the different types of content that copywriters create to answer the key question of what do copywriters do:
+To sum it up, here is a list of all the different content that copywriters create to answer the key question of what do copywriters do:

-These can be advertisements in newspapers, magazines, websites and search results.
-A copywriter crafts content for both text based ads as well as visual ads.
+These can be advertisements in newspapers, magazines, websites, and search results.
+A copywriter crafts content for both text-based ads and visual ads.

 Emails written by copywriters include both outbound and inbound emails.
 A copywriter creates emails so that people open, click and reply to the emails.

 eBooks are detailed guides on a particular topic.
 Nowadays, eBooks also involve a lot of design elements thus, copywriters need to work with the designers as a team.

 Case studies are client reports and marketing collaterals describing a company’s work for a client.
 White papers are authoritative detailed guides written to describe or solve a complex issue.

 Press releases include both the PR pitches written to interact with the media companies and influencers and content describing the company’s activities to attract media attention.